 POS Systems that tie to Credit Card Processing Solutions

 First Data offers businesses of all sizes and types payment processing solutions that securely accept credit, debit and mobile payments in today’s ever-changing marketplace.
-First Data’s extensive portfolio of innovative payment acceptance solutions is designed to help businesses get more value from every transaction.
+First Data’s extensive portfolio of innovative small business credit card processing and large merchant services is designed to help businesses get more value from every transaction.

 Clover® Station: The Clover Station is a POS system that can manage an entire business all in one system, from accepting payments to managing employees and tracking inventory.
 The Clover Station can take virtually all kinds of payments — including magnetic stripe, EMV® chip, and contactless payments — straight out of the box.
 Additionally, Clover Station is compatible with a variety of peripherals from barcode scanners to kitchen printers.